charloco/IPythonTOC/README.rst

     |                                                                                      |
     +--------------------------------------------------------------------------------------+

-After you edit the ``TOC cell`` to insert the link string and then you press ctrl-enter, the link to your new section will appear in your notebook as a web link and clicking it will position the browser to your new section.
+After you edit the ``TOC cell`` to insert the link string and then you press ctrl-enter, the link to your new section will appear in your notebook Table of Contents as a web link and clicking it will position the browser to your new section.

 License
 -------